Off-Criticality and the Massive Brownian Loop Soup: Brownian Loop Soups

 \end{itemize} \end{theorem}

-Note that, although in a massive loop soup individual large loops are exponentially suppressed, Eq.~(\ref{eq:exp-decay}) is far from obvious, and in fact false when $\lambda>1$, since in that equation the exponential decay refers to clusters of loops.
+Note that, although in a massive loop soup individual large loops are exponentially suppressed, Eq.~(\ref{eq:exp-decay}) is far from obvious, and in fact false when $\lambda>1/2$, since in that equation the exponential decay refers to clusters of loops.
+Theorem~\ref{thm:phase-trans} corresponds to Theorem 2.11 of \cite{camia-notes}; we omit the proof since it is not essential for this paper and it can be found in \cite{camia-notes}.

-\begin{theorem} For any bounded domain $D \subset {\mathbb C}$ and any $m: D \to {\mathbb R}$ nonnegative and bounded, the carpet of the \emph{massive} Brownian loop soup in $D$ with mass function $m$ and intensity $\lambda$ has the same Hausdorff dimension as the carpet of the \emph{critical} Brownian loop soup in $D$ with the same intensity. \end{theorem}

-It is expected that certain features of a near-critical scaling limit be the same as for the critical scaling limit.
-One of these features is the Hausdorff dimension of certain geometric objects.
-For instance, it is proved in \cite{nw} that the almost sure Hausdorff dimension of near-critical percolation interfaces in the scaling limit is $7/4$, exactly as in the critical case.
-In view of the results in Sect.~\ref{sec:scal-lim}, Theorem~\ref{thm:gasket} can be interpreted in the same spirit.

-We conclude this section with the proofs of the two theorems.
-To prove Theorem~\ref{thm:phase-trans}, we will use the following lemma, where, according to the notation of the theorem, ${\mathbb P}_{\lambda,m}$ denotes the distribution of the massive Brownian loop soup in $\mathbb C$ with intensity $\lambda$ and mass function $m$.